 Keywords: Decentralized Training, Federated Learning, Multi-domain Training, Multilingual Training

-TL;DR: We propose DEPT, a pre-training framework that decouples embedding layers from the transformer body, enabling robust training on heterogeneous data, improving generalization, and reducing memory footprint by up to 80%.
+TL;DR: We propose DEPT, a pre-training framework that decouples embedding layers from the transformer body, enabling robust training on heterogeneous data, improving generalization, and reducing memory footprint.

 Primary Area: foundation or frontier models, including LLMs